 The current Big Wave Tour champion, Greg is a thinking man’s hellman.
-Hurling himself into some of surfing’s gnarliest situations whist being acutely aware of his strengths and weaknesses.
+Hurling himself into some of the surfing’s gnarliest situations whilst being acutely aware of his strengths and weaknesses.

 Here is something I do regularly to help prepare myself for those inevitable times; Well before any big wave session, I think about all the situations I may encounter that may invoke those feelings; be it getting caught inside, paddling over the steep ledge into a wave, dealing with a long hold down etc.